Outreach

 Crossover Ministry

-Cross Over Health Care Center and Fan Free Clinic-financial support assists these two agencies in providing health care to low income and high risk clients.
+Cross Over Health Care Center and Health Brigade (formerly Fan Free Clinic): Financial support assists these two agencies in providing health care to low income and high risk clients.
 In-reach and Rector's Discretionary Funds-Assist with medical costs to maintain optimal health in some situations.

 Millennium Goal #8: Global Partnership